wai2k/incubator/hey_doc_this_is_me_normally/ReadMe.md

     - free text section that we can use to inform next features
 5. Doc can save/delete shortcuts to profiles (but can _only_ view online)
 6. Users can store the profiles they own locally to view offline
+7. QR codes are generated for individual users for Drs to get instant access to their profiles.
+8. Usage by HCPs requires an nhs.net email account
+9. When your profile is accessed by an HCP, you receive an email to let you know.

 ### Tech spec basics
 _(platforms, programming languages, infrastructure)_